SilentMuchaz/Virtual-Helpdesk-Simulation/README.md

 ## How to Use
 1. Clone this repository.
-2. Navigate to the [`Mock_Tickets](https://github.com/SilentMuchaz/Virtual-Helpdesk-Simulation/blob/main/Mock_Tickets) folder to view sample tickets.
+2. Navigate to the ['Mock_Tickets'](https://github.com/SilentMuchaz/Virtual-Helpdesk-Simulation/blob/main/Mock_Tickets) folder to view sample tickets.
-3. Explore the `Knowledge_Base` for solutions to common issues.
+3. Explore the ['Knowledge_Base'](https://github.com/SilentMuchaz/Virtual-Helpdesk-Simulation/blob/main/knowledge_Base) for solutions to common issues.

 ## Troubleshooting